 Alternatively, the function key programmed for voting may be programmed so that a short key press turns on voting, and a long key press activates nuisance delete

 Press and hold the function key programmed for voting to remove the current channel from the voting group.

-If the operation has been successful, the message Channel deleted from group appears in the display.
+If the operation has been successful, the message Channel nuisance deleted appears on the display.

 Scanning a group of channels